Charlotte Divorce LAWYER

 Why Do Some Divorces Take So Long?

-If you and your spouse are unable to agree on the terms of divorce, you may have to take the matter to court.
+If you and your spouse cannot agree on the divorce terms, you may have to take the matter to court.
 Unfortunately, that means your case may take longer than you would like.
 You will also be at the mercy of the court schedule.

 At Warren Family Law, we will do everything we can to help you work through the divorce process as quickly as possible so that you can move on.